Virgo · Earth

 The service dimension of Virgo's nature becomes more explicitly social in middle childhood.
 The child who is always willing to help, who is reliable, who can be counted on to do what they say they will do -- this is Virgo building social competence through the sign's most natural medium.
 The peer relationships of Virgo in this period often have a utilitarian quality: friends who are chosen because they are reliable, trustworthy, and good at things; friendships that are organised around shared projects and tasks rather than around the more diffuse emotional bonding of some other signs.

 The perfectionism shadow deepens in middle childhood, particularly in the academic arena.
 The Virgo child who hands in nothing rather than hand in something imperfect, who rewrites the essay four times and misses the deadline, who is visibly distressed by a test result that is excellent by any ordinary standard but falls short of the internal benchmark -- this child is already engaged with the anxiety dimension of Virgo's nature that will require significant developmental attention.
 The gap between Virgo's extraordinary standards and the merely good work that is all any child can produce is a source of chronic low-level distress that deserves acknowledgment rather than dismissal.
+None of this is fixed by a birth chart, however -- Erikson's stages are a suggestive framework rather than a schedule, and individual Virgo children vary widely in how the perfectionism dimension actually unfolds.

 Patterns to recognise